DIY Playset Project

 - 1 1/4 Spax construction screws, I used these for securing the slide to the frame.

 It makes sense to specify the tools I used for this project.
-This is more to remind myself what I used.
+This is more to remind myself what I used at the time I built it.
 Maybe it will come in handy years from now when I take it apart.